May 28, 2020

 PPP Application Form

-IRS Filing and Payments Delayed 90 Days
+IRS Filing and Payments Delayed until July 15

 At Baum & Baum Certified Public Accountants, P.C. we work tirelessly at maintaining the high standards and ethics clients should expect in a certified public accounting firm.
 To augment the personalized, professional service our clients have come to depend on, we now offer an online community and resource to keep up with the growing need for simplified and efficient online services.

 You can check on the status of your IRS tax refund here.

 You can check on the status of your NYS tax refund here.

 You can check on the status of your CT tax refund here.